nambili-samuel/YeniBakis/README.md

 You can customise the bot to your liking.
 Change the scraping targets, refine the LLM prompts, extend posting functionality, or add new features.
 Drop a pull request if you need help with deployment or running it.

-Credit goes to Dr. Nambili Samuel, the AI researcher and developer who built this AI agent for social media automation.
+Credit goes to Dr. Nambili Samuel, the AI researcher and developer who built this AI agent for [Yeni Bakış Gazetesi](https://yenibakisgazetesi.com) social media automation.